cicciolinamiranda/java-gae-boilerplates/README.md

 POC (proof of concept) application using GAE and Spring Framework based on existing [work](https://bitbucket.org/lloal/spring-cloud-endpoint-poc) by Jordan and Alvin.

+This is not a demonstration of behavior.
+Rather, this should serve as a template on configuring the frameworks.

 The goal of this project is to demonstrate the following:

 *   GAE and Spring Framework configuration to take advantage of Spring's IoC Container (a.k.a. dependency injection)